badlydrawnrob/elm-playground/elm-in-action/README.md

 ### First working example

-> A working PhotoGroove from a simple string of photos served on an external server: https://github.com/badlydrawnrob/elm-playground/releases/tag/0.3.23
+> A working PhotoGroove from a simple string of photos served on an external server: https://github.com/badlydrawnrob/elm-playground/releases/tag/0.3.23 and in Ellie App: https://ellie-app.com/qgp5GSmkLk4a1

+A diagram of how the different bits fit together, mainly the initial `Http.get`, it's `Result` and how we're casing on that result, then propogating to other `Status` checks.

 ### General to-dos